Getting Started with Elfa APIs

 Authentication

 All Elfa APIs require authentication using an API key.
-You can obtain an API key by contacting our support team or through your account dashboard.
+Get your API key from the Elfa Developer Portal.

 REST API Authentication